-Either the Office of Collective Bargaining or the Union may advance a grievance directly from ADR to Arbitration by waiving ADR if that party believes that mediation would not be useful in resolving the dispute.
-The parties must submit a waiver in writing.
+Either OCB or the Union may advance a grievance directly from ADR to arbitration by waiving ADR if that party believes that mediation would not be useful in resolving the dispute.
+The parties must submit a waiver in the electronic grievance system.